-Plug-ins and Integrations are pieces of software that attach to another software application, to provide extra functionality for that application.
+8x8 Integrations and Plug-ins are pieces of software that attach to other non-8x8 software applications, to provide extra (phone-related) functionality for that application.

 The two terms are often used interchangeably, but in general:

 - Integrations are installed into a central web-based application such as Salesforce or NetSuite.
 An account administrator installs the integration once, which makes it available to all or selected users when they log in to that CRM.

 - Plug-ins are generally pieces of software that are installed directly on an individual operating system such as Windows.